We are currently scheduling rain barrel and green infrastructure workshops for spring and summer.

 In order to receive another rain barrel from WMEAC it is required that you attend another workshop.
 WMEAC does not have the capacity to sell individual barrels out of our office location.
 Rain barrels or rain barrel kits can also be purchased from a local hardware store, such as Rylee’s Ace Hardware.

 Where can I get additional components for the rain barrel?

-We purchase our components from Riley’s Ace Hardware.
+We purchase our components from Rylee’s Ace Hardware.

 How can I attach two barrels?

 The best way to attach barrels is to buy a hose attachment for the overflow valve and connect the rain barrels by elevating one higher than the other.
 The elevation of one barrel will provide the pressure for the water to flow into the second, lower barrel.